Anglican Communion and ecumenism: Other Protestant denominations

 In the Indian subcontinent, most Anglican churches have entered into formal union with other Protestant denominations, with the resulting United Protestant churches being a part of multiple communions, including the Anglican Communion and World Communion of Reformed Churches for example.
 These agreements, which date from the 1940s and 1950s, led to the creation of the Church of North India, the Church of South India, the Church of Pakistan and the Church of Bangladesh.
 The united churches maintain an episcopal and synodical structure and consecrate bishops in apostolic succession while incorporating distinctives from other traditions such as that of the Moderator, which comes from Presbyterianism.
 As a percentage of the total population in the region, these united churches are not significant, but aside from Bangladesh, they are numerically very substantial.

-Those that did not join with the union agreements in South Asia retained the name Anglican Church of India, or adopted a similar name containing "Anglican".
+Those that did not join with the union agreements in the Indian subcontinent retained the name Anglican Church of India, or adopted a similar name containing "Anglican".
 The total membership of these churches has been estimated at 800,000.
 Most have recently entered into communion with churches of the Continuing Anglican Movement and have North American parishes.

 Outside of Asia, direct consultations with other Protestant churches apart from Lutherans have, for the most part, been less fruitful.
 Movements toward full communion between the Anglican Church of Canada and the United Church of Canada were derailed because of the issue of episcopacy and the mutual recognition of ordained ministry (specifically, apostolic succession).
 The same issue blocked the first attempt at a covenant between the Church of England and the Methodist Church of Great Britain, but such a covenant was eventually signed in 2003.
 This issue also has held back the Churches Uniting in Christ initiative in the United States.

-The issue of apostolic succession, as well as the willingness of some North American dioceses to offer partnership blessings and priestly ordination to people in same-sex sexual relationships, have hindered dialogue between Anglicans and evangelical Protestant denominations.
+The issue of apostolic succession, as well as the willingness of some North American dioceses to offer partnership blessings and priestly ordination to people in same-sex sexual relationships, have hindered dialogue between Anglicans and other evangelical Protestant denominations.